GuangxiangZhu/GEM/README.md

 * Output file

-    structure.txt: The reconstructed chromatin structure, i.e., an ensemble of conformations (N × 3 × M matrix).
-M is the number of conformations.
+    conformation[1-M].txt: The reconstructed chromatin conformation 1-M. Each conformation is a N × 3 matrix.

     proportions.txt: The corresponding weights of conformations (M × 1 matrix).